 It’s natural to want to do everything you can to support a loved one with prostate cancer.
 Emotional support from family and friends can really help someone with prostate cancer.

-If you are worried about saying the wrong thing, be honest about this with your loved one.
-It could open up a conversation that helps them tell you what support they need from you.
 You may also find it helpful to read our common thoughts and feelings for men with prostate cancer.
 Having a better understanding of these emotions can help you to support them.

 Bad days are normal

-Your loved one will probably have good days and bad days.
-You may find that some days their mood is low, and they may not want to communicate.
-It’s important to recognise that ‘bad days’ are normal.
-This can be distressing to see, and you may feel guilty that you can’t help or provide the support you want to.
+Seeing a loved one go through this can be upsetting, and you may feel guilty that you can’t help or provide the support you want.
 But talking to your loved one about how you’re feeling can help.
 If you don’t feel you can do this, try talking with a friend or family member.
+You don't have to go through this alone.

 Ask how you can help